raspberrypilearning/getting-started-scratch/en/step_9.md

 A delay of more than one second is quite a long time.
 If you include a decimal number in the range of a slider then you can change the value by a 100th of a second at a time.

-A range of `0.0` to `1.0` allows you to choose a delay between `0` seconds (no delay) and `1` second.
+A range of `0.00` to `1.00` allows you to choose a delay between `0` seconds (no delay) and `1` second.

 ![Decimal range](images/decimal-delay.png)

-Try changing the numbers to get the maximum and minimum values that you want users to be able to use in your project.
+Change the numbers to get the maximum and minimum values that you want users to be able to use in your project.

 --- /collapse ---